.

 0830 Leave hotel

-0930 Visit the archeological site of Ancient Ostia.
+0930 Visit the archaeological site of Ancient Ostia

 Nov 7 Mon—VATICAN—ROME